Anil Agarwal (industrialist): Controversy and criticism

 In 2004, a committee of the Indian Supreme Court charged that Vedanta had dumped thousands of tons of arsenic-bearing slag near its factory in the Indian state of Tamil Nadu, resulting in major poisoning of the environment and neighbouring population.
 In 2005, another committee of the Indian Supreme Court charged that Vedanta had forced over one hundred indigenous families from their homes in the Indian state of Odisha, where it sought to mine bauxite.
-According to the committee's report: "An atmosphere of fear was created through the hired goons", and residents were "beaten up by the employees of M/s Vedanta".
+According to the committee's report, "An atmosphere of fear was created through the hired goons", and residents were "beaten up by the employees of M/s Vedanta".
 Vedanta's actions in Odisha were rebuked by the British commerce agency, and the Church of England investment funds sold their shares in the company in protest.
-In Zambia, Vedanta dumped hazardous waste into the Kafue River, from its copper mine there, according to a lawsuit filed by 2,000 residents, resulting in widespread human illness and the death of fish.
+In Zambia, Vedanta dumped hazardous waste into the Kafue River from its copper mine there, according to a lawsuit filed by 2,000 residents, resulting in widespread human illness and the death of fish.
 A local judge stated: "This was lack of corporate responsibility and criminal, and a tipping point for corporate recklessness".
-In 2014, an audit was begun by Zambian officials due to suspicions that Vedanta has not been paying its proper fees to the government.
+In 2014, an audit was begun by Zambian officials due to suspicions that Vedanta had not been paying its proper fees to the government.
 In addition, "hundreds of former mine workers are fighting Vedanta for severance or disability pay."

-Thoothukudi violence
+Thoothukudi massacre

-In March and April 2018, there were renewed mass-protests against the company's plans of setting up a second smelting complex and to demand a shutdown of its Thoothukudi (Tuticorin) smelting plants, on grounds of violating environmental regulations.
-On 22 May 2018 the protests took a deadlier turn as 13 people were killed and several others injured, following a police shooting.
-Section 144 was imposed to control the situation.The Justice Aruna Jagadeesan Commission has not found any “specific evidence” that points to the involvement of either Sterlite Industries, as claimed by a few activist groups, or any outfit, as alleged by the then government and a few individuals such as actor Rajinikanth, in the violence of May 22, 2018.
+In March and April 2018, there were renewed mass protests against the company's plans to set up a second smelting complex and to demand a shutdown of its Thoothukudi (Tuticorin) smelting plants, on grounds of violating environmental regulations.
+On 22 May 2018, the protests took a deadlier turn as 13 people were killed and several others injured, following a police shooting.
+Section 144 was imposed to control the situation.
+The Justice Aruna Jagadeesan Commission has not found any “specific evidence” that points to the involvement of either Sterlite Industries, as claimed by a few activist groups, or any outfit, as alleged by the then government and a few individuals such as actor Rajinikanth, in the violence of May 22, 2018.